-This section presents the CNP Assurances Group's system of governance.
+This section presents CNP Assurances' system of governance.

 It begins with a general description of the system of governance and the fit and proper policy applicable to the persons responsible for the system.

 This is followed by a description of each of the key functions defined in Solvency II, with particular emphasis on internal risk and solvency assessments, which are a critical aspect of the Risk Management function, and internal assessments of the internal control system and the outsourcing management process.